demisto/content/docs/circle_build/README.md

 ![](artifacts_1.png)

 ## Run Unit Testing and Lint
+Run all relevant unit tests.
+In master branch or due to changes to *CommonServerPython* all unit-tests will be triggered.

 ## Download Artifacts
 **Not relevant for contributors**

-This step is relevant only for custom builds that uses a specific demisto server build.
+This step is relevant only for custom builds that uses a specific Demisto server build.
-It will download the demisto installer from the given build number.
+It will download the Demisto installer from the given build number.

 ## Download Configuration
 **Not relevant for contributors**